A new Motorola Razr with 5G is reportedly dropping in September

 Motorola Razr is a foldable flip phone like you've never seen beforeSee all photos

-"There's a new iteration [of the Razr – ed] coming up.
-There's one in September I think, coming up," he said just after the 18-minute mark.

-The 2019 Razr was the first vertically foldable smartphone to hit the market when it went on sale in the US in early February for roughly $1500.
-Announced in 2019, its features include the Snapdragon 710 chipset, a 16-megapixel rear camera, and 6GB RAM paired with 128 GB internal storage.
-Although the phone was widely praised for being a marvel in engineering, concerns were raised over its durability and lack of high-end specs considering its price.
+When 2019's Razr went on sale in the US in early February it was the first vertically foldable smartphone to hit the market.
+Its specifications include the Snapdragon 710 chipset, a 16-megapixel rear camera, and 6GB RAM paired with 128 GB internal storage.
+Although it was praised for its inventive hinge mechanism and the engineering marvel that it represented, the phone was widely criticized for lacking high-end specs given its $1,500 price.
+In addition, concerns were raised over the phone's durability.

 Motorola's original Razr phone from 2004 was the best-selling phone of all time before Apple snatched the crown with the iPhone several years later.